esrehmki/chemfst/README.md

-# Fast Search
+# ChemFST

-Fast Search is a high-performance text search library using Finite State Transducers (FSTs) to provide efficient prefix and substring searches.
-It's particularly useful for autocomplete features and searching through large datasets of terms like chemical names, product catalogs, or dictionaries.
+ChemFST is a high-performance chemical name search library using Finite State Transducers (FSTs) to provide efficient searches of systematic and trivial names of chemical compounds in milliseconds.
+It's particularly useful for autocomplete features and searching through large chemical compound databases.

 ## Features